hostinger/builder-interview-challenge/redirects/README.md

 {
 	"/preview/modernart": "/preview/ayomide",
 	"/fr/preview/modernart": "/fr/preview/ayomide",
-	// ...
+	...
 	"/preview/photography": "/preview/freya",
 	"/de/preview/photography": "/de/preview/freya"
-	// ...
+	...
 }
 ```

-As you can see, the `en` locale is default one, so it is not prepended to the path.
+As you can see, since `en` locale is default one, it is not prepended to the path.

 ## Requirements

 - Use Javascript or Typescript to generate the redirect paths.
-Write the output to .json file.
+Write the output to .json file indented with 2 spaces.
 - (Optional) Write tests for your function(s).